Jivasbr/My-Portfolio-Site/README.md

+7. 08/19/2022

+   * Finished and implemented mobile mode for website viewing.

+   * I Made changes, adjustments and additions within the entire site and restructured the HTML document for better layout in the mobile version.

+   * I implemented an initial loading system.

+   * The menu indicator system on desktop version has been implemented but fix will be required for correct functioning.

 6. 08/09/2022

    * Adjustments to the transition time of some items with hover status in addition to some other fixes.